danvgar/casestudy-api-book/README.md

   - Identify additional edge cases
 - Improve FrontEnd
   - EJS (Embedded JavaScript Templating) is used for demo purposes.
   - Consider similar dynamic frameworks and libraries such as React.js for DOM manipulation.
+- Sorting Functionality

 <p align="right">(<a href="#readme-top">back to top</a>)</p>